resolutio-ai/resolutio-chatbot-api/docs/api Request Response.md

 ### Query parameters

-page: number
+* page: number
-count: number
+* count: number
-searchParam: string
+* searchParam: string
-medium: string
+* medium: string
-licenseType: string
+* licenseType: string
-startDate: string
+* startDate: string
-endDate: string
+* endDate: string

-Sample
+#### Sample

-page  2 // shows the contents on second page (default set to 1) Count 10 // max only 10 items is shown in single page
+* page  2 // shows the contents on second page (default set to 1)

+* Count 10 // max only 10 items is shown in single page

+##### searchParam
+eg: Stella
-searchParam - Stella //(searches if there is any work with its name as Stella or nameOfCreator as Stella) matches with the work which has nameOfCreator as Stella url : [http://localhost:6283/api/v1.0/feed/?searchParam=Stella](http://localhost:6283/api/v1.0/feed/?searchParam=Stella)
+(searches if there is any work with its name as Stella or nameOfCreator as Stella)

+matches with the work which has nameOfCreator as Stella

+url : [http://localhost:6283/api/v1.0/feed/?searchParam=Stella](http://localhost:6283/api/v1.0/feed/?searchParam=Stella)

-Filters
+##### Filters

-Medium - Art
+1. Medium - Art

 Options available { "Film" , "Photo" , "Music" , "AI" , "Art" , "Other" }

-licenseType - CC BY
+2. licenseType - CC BY

 Options available {"CC BY" , "CC BY-SA" , "CC-BY-NC" , "CC-BY-NC-SA" , "CC-BY-ND" , "CC-BY-NC-ND" , "CC0" , "resolutio License" , "Your own License" }

-startDate, endDate  ( string values converted to date using new date(datestring) function )
+3. startDate, endDate  ( string values converted to date using new date(datestring) function )

 ## CREATE WORK